jonjamz/blaze-forms/README.md

 About
 -----

 Build production-ready, reactive forms in minutes.
-Convert simple templates into robust forms components using the provided API.
+Convert simple templates into robust form components using the provided API.

 #### Facts

-* Low-complexity, flexible, and reliable.
+* Low-complexity, flexible and reliable.
-* Workflow reduced to a small set of template helpers.
+* Architecture restricted to fit within Meteor's standard Templates API.
-* Forms built using inherently custom, instance-scoped, reusable components.
+* Development workflow centered around template helpers.
 * Validation handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

 #### Overview

-This package supports two types of reusable forms components:
+This package supports two types of reusable form components:

 * **Elements**
 * **Form Blocks**

-***Elements*** represent single form fields, while ***form blocks*** are containers that control workflow and handle submission.
+***Elements*** represent single form fields, while ***Form Blocks*** are containers that control workflow and handle submission.
 Each type has its own set of reactive states, used to control the experience, workflow, and functionality of a given form through template helpers.

 Any compatible template can be transformed into one of the above components using the provided API--and either type of component be use used standalone.
 But, as you'll see, the real power comes from using the two types of components together.